 Analysis under development

-Please be aware that this analysis is continually evolving.
-We monitor for new data daily from the UN and OECD databases, and when new data is released for a target, we update the country assessment accordingly.
+Please note that this analysis is continually evolving.
+We monitor for new data daily from the UN and OECD databases, and when new data is released for a target we update the country assessment accordingly.
 We are also continually working to improve the methodology.
 As a result, the text and visualisations may change at any time.
 Consult the changelog at the end of the page for details on revisions and updates.

 Overall assessment of progress

 As can be seen from the table above, a significant share of the 169 targets across the 17 goals cannot be assessed, either due to data availability or lack of a set target to gauge progress against.
-This is a challenge the Nordics share with other countries across the world, as highlighted by the UN in their 2023 global progress report.
+This is a challenge the Nordics share with other countries across the world, however in recent years data availability on the SDGs has increased significantly, as highlighted by the UN in the 2023 SDG progress report.

 As can be seen from the detailed breakdown below showing the share of targets by each category, there are unassessed targets in each goal.
 Among those with most assessed targets are SDG 1,2,3,4,6,7,8,10,15 and 16.